erikcghedlund/yap/README.md

 ### Running

-There is currently no good usage for running the program, but some individual components can be ran.
+There is currently no good usage for running the program, but some individual components can be run.
 For instance, to see the generated tokens run:

 ```
 task run-lexer -- <file>